FWinkler79/SpringCloudPlatform/README.md

 For more information see the [Spring Cloud CLI documentation](https://cloud.spring.io/spring-cloud-cli/reference/html/).

-# Starting or Deploying ZipKin Server
+# Starting or Deploying Zipkin Server

 Many of the services of this project use Spring Cloud Sleuth](https://spring.io/projects/spring-cloud-sleuth) with an integration with [Zipkin](https://zipkin.io/) to write trace logs in order to trace requests analyce latencies.